dacadeorg/near-development-101/content/near101_chapter_1_Rust.md

 near view mycontract.myaccount.testnet get_product '{"id": "1"}'
 ```

-You should an output similar to the following:
+You should see an output similar to the following:

 ```
 View call: mycontract.myaccount.testnet.get_product({"id": "1"})